xas/light-teams/README.md

 The application will loop to refresh the token when its lifetime expire.

+You can read about the full process from [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code)

 ## Display errors

 If the _Blinkt!_ is switched off, the application is not running.